wehlutyk/thesis/content/4-discussion.md

 The second way is to create an *in vitro* interactive situation that is as encompassing as possible, and measure every possible aspect of the interaction in it.
 In the laboratory, this corresponds to the approach taken by @moussaid_amplification_2015, who taped unconstrained pairwise conversations chained one after the other, hand-coded them for specific features, and then measured the evolution of such features along chains.
 Another approach consists in taking advantage of online video games that create complete worlds in which the interactions of players can be measured in multiple modalities (gaming behaviours and parallel verbal conversations), as has been used for instance in the study of language learning [@zheng_multimodal_2012].
-However, developing such a game for experimental purposes involves a substantial investment, such that researchers must often rely on existing gaming environments and communities to access the data.
+However, developing such a game for experimental purposes involves a substantial investment, such that researchers must often rely on existing gaming environments and communities to access the data.^[
-^[Smartphone psychology [@miller_smartphone_2012] might be another opening for this type of study: by getting a closed group of people to accept that all the measurable aspects of their interactions be recorded by their smartphone for a period of time (sound, surrounding luminosity, small movements of the device, precise location of the subject), an experimenter could potentially have access to a much richer view of interactions of everyday life.
+Smartphone psychology [@miller_smartphone_2012] might be another opening for this type of study: by getting a closed group of people to accept that all the measurable aspects of their interactions be recorded by their smartphone for a period of time (sound, surrounding luminosity, small movements of the device, precise location of the subject), an experimenter could potentially have access to a much richer view of interactions of everyday life.
 This does not seem possible for fully unconstrained interactions however, and must likely be restricted to a particular area such as work or home;
 otherwise, one would have to be obtain the consent of every new or known person that a subject interacts with in their everyday life.